deepfence/ThreatStryker-docs/docs/versioned_docs/version-v3.7/registries/aws-ecr.md

 # AWS ECR

-You can add your private and public ECR repositories to ThreatMapper to scan for vulnerabilities, secrets and malwares.
+You can add your private and public ECR repositories to ThreatStryker to scan for vulnerabilities, secrets and malwares.

 ## Adding ECR repository